-- Print only the Cover Page (for original advisor signatures) and deliver your completed proposal digitally to your academic advisor, and then to the Pike Divisional Faculty Representative and to the Pike Committee Chair.
+- Use the Cover Page for original advisor signatures and then deliver a packaged proposal digitally to your academic advisor, second faculty reader, and to the Pike program director.

 A COMPLETED PROPOSAL SHOULD INCLUDE:

-- Application Cover Sheet signed by advisor (Print this sheet only)
+- Application Cover Sheet signed by your advisor (Print this sheet only.)

-- Any documentation of coursework or other academic experiences you propose to take at institutions other than Gordon College
+- Documentation of coursework or other academic experiences you propose to take at institutions other than Gordon College

 - Research available options and similar programs elsewhere.

-- Write essay: why you propose this project, and how it relates to your sense of vocation, your faith, and your likely career goals.
+- Write your proposal essay: why you propose this program, and how it relates to your sense of scholarship, vocation, your faith, and your possible future goals.

 - Submit all application materials as a package.